Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Lab.md

 ### Entra ID SCIM Provisioning Integration Project

 This project is designed to showcase my skills in enterprise app management and automated user provisioning using Microsoft Entra ID.
 It focuses on integrating a SaaS application with SCIM (System for Cross-domain Identity Management) to handle user lifecycle automation, which aligns with real-world IAM tasks like onboarding, updates, and offboarding.
-I'll be using Slack as the target app since it has a free tier, supports SCIM natively, and integrates seamlessly with Entra ID—making it accessible for testing without complex setups.
+I'll be using Slack as the target app since it supports SCIM natively and integrates seamlessly with Entra ID—making it accessible for testing without complex setups.

 #### Prerequisites
 - Microsoft Entra ID admin access (P1 or higher license for provisioning features).